 Hopes that 2014 will see major improvement on the lackluster 2013 may be a bit optimistic, suggests Chris Kuehl, economic analyst for the Fabricators & Manufacturers Association, International, Rockford, Ill.
-Kuehl points to four key influencers that will "keep America stumbling, but surviving, for yet another year"—the Fed and the financial community; the impact of politics; the reactions of the manufacturer and the general business community; and the consumer.
+Kuehl points to four key influencers that will "keep America stumbling but surviving for yet another year"--the Fed and the financial community; the impact of politics; the reactions of the manufacturer and the general business community; and the consumer.

-Kuehl says the Federal Reserve is in transition, not only at the top with Janet Yellen replacing Ben Bernake, but three other members of the permanent committee will also be replaced.
+Kuehl says the Federal Reserve is in transition, not only at the top with Janet Yellen replacing Ben Bernake, but three other members of the permanent committee also will be replaced.
 "In all likelihood, the Fed's major actions will stay as they have been for the bulk of 2014.
 No interest rate hikes or changes to the reserve ratio are likely.
 The cautious and slow reduction in the bond buying process is the only real difference that will be observed in 2014," he says.

 Kuehl also believes the slow loosening of credit by the banks will continue in 2014, as banks are cautious about the economy in general and grappling with the Bank Reform Act.